sheldonnnn007/IBM_DA/1_Introduction to Data Analytics/W3_GatheringandWranglingData/4 Vi.md

   Talking, listening, writing
   What am i thing about, who am i communicating with, what am i commnicating about and what's the end goal that i would like to achieve

-- Tell use a time you have a conflicting view with a teammate.
+- Tell us a time you have a conflicting view with a teammate.
   First: listening, I am gonna listen to u , to understand you. what are we arguing?
 Quantifiable or not?
   Key: when I communicate or argue with others, i will hold others idea in my head instead of want to beat others only.